How to File and Pay Sales Tax in Idaho

 How to Pay Idaho’s Sales Tax

 If you wish to pay your sales tax due while submitting the sales tax return, select that option after filing your return.
 You will see a screen that looks like the one below.
 Carefully, fill in your bank information, the amount due, and select the appropriate due date.
-Make sure your payment date is scheduled at least by the due date of the tax return.
+Make sure your payment date is scheduled no later than the due date of the tax return.

 Once you are sure that everything is entered correctly, hit “Submit”.